timescale/docs/self-hosted/install/installation-windows.md

 ## Windows releases

-Here are the latest Timescale releases for PostgreSQL 12, 13, 14, and 15.
+Here are the latest TimescaleDB releases for PostgreSQL 12, 13, 14, and 15.
 To see information on releases, check out the
 [GitHub releases page][gh-releases].
 Also see the [release notes][release-notes].